Kelly0604/BIOSTAT_FINAL/README.md

 This dataset is primed for utilization in research aimed at crafting machine learning models capable of assessing heart disease risk.
 Given the prominence of cardiovascular diseases as a leading global mortality factor, these models hold significant potential for the early identification and intervention of cardiovascular diseases in high-risk individuals, thereby contributing to improved management and outcomes.

+##### Tool: Heart Disease Predictor

+**Class - IsHeartDisease**

+- Output whether the patient is likely to get a heart disease.

+- Provide warning if the patient is considered likely diagnosing heart disease.

+**Class - PercentageHeart**

+- Output percentage of diagnosing heart disease for the user to take in consideration even they are not considered likely by the algorithm.

 ##### Project Breakdown and Timeline
 Phase 1: Data Exploration
   - Data exploratory analysis would be done on the dataset to see whether there are relationships between independent variables.